A characterization of finite \'etale morphisms in tensor triangular geometry: Separable algebras and triangulated categories

-The first functor is a strong symmetric monoidal equivalence.
+We have established that the thick subcategory $\ker G$ is a tensor-ideal.
+Thus $\cat S/\ker G$ and its idempotent completion $(\cat S/\ker G)^\natural$ inherit tensor structures from~$\cat S$.
+On the other hand, the Kleisli category $G(\unit)\FFree_{\cat T}$ inherits a tensor structure from~$\cat T$ such that the canonical functor $\cat T \to G(\unit)\FFree_{\cat T}$ is a strict symmetric monoidal functor.
+The canonical functor $G(\unit)\FFree_{\cat T} \to \cat S$ then inherits the structure of a strong symmetric monoidal functor from the corresponding structure on~$F$.
+The first functor in \eqref{eq:separable-monadic-equivs} is a strong symmetric monoidal equivalence.
 It follows that the second functor is also a symmetric monoidal equivalence since the tensor structure on $G(\unit)\MMod_{\cat T}\cong(G(\unit)\FFree_{\cat T})^\natural$ is the idempotent completion of the tensor structure on the Kleisli category (see \cite[Section~1.1]{Pauwels_dissertation} and \cite[Section 1]{Balmer14}). \end{proof}

 \begin{Rem} As an application of the proposition, we can provide a proof of Theorem~\ref{thm:smashing} stated in the Introduction which characterizes smashing localizations of rigidly-compactly generated categories. \end{Rem}